paulmillr/noble-secp256k1/README.md

 an elliptic curve that could be used for asymmetric encryption, ECDH key agreement protocol and signature schemes.
 Supports deterministic **ECDSA** from RFC6979.

-Check out [the online demo](https://paulmillr.com/ecc) and blog post: [Learning fast elliptic-curve cryptography in JS](https://paulmillr.com/posts/noble-secp256k1-fast-ecc/).

-The library does not use dependencies and is as minimal as possible. [noble-curves](https://github.com/paulmillr/noble-curves) is even faster drop-in replacement for noble-secp256k1 with more features such as Schnorr signatures, DER encoding, support for different hash functions.
+The library does not use dependencies and is as minimal as possible. [noble-curves](https://github.com/paulmillr/noble-curves) is advanced drop-in replacement for noble-secp256k1 with more features such as Schnorr signatures, DER encoding and support for different hash functions.

-Check out [Upgrading](#upgrading) section for v1 to v2 transition instructions.
+Check out: [Upgrading](#upgrading) section for v1 to v2 transition instructions; [the online demo](https://paulmillr.com/ecc) and blog post [Learning fast elliptic-curve cryptography in JS](https://paulmillr.com/posts/noble-secp256k1-fast-ecc/).

 ### This library belongs to _noble_ crypto